andoludo/trano/docs/tutorials/first_model.md

 # First model
-I assume the previous tutorial has ignited your interest in running your first simulation.
-This tutorial demonstrates how to generate the Modelica model used in that simulation.
+I assume the previous tutorial has you excited about running your first simulation.
+In this tutorial, we will focus on generating the Modelica model utilized in that simulation.

 ## Input configuration file

-The configuration describes a building that has insulated walls and a specific glazing system.
-The walls are constructed using three layers of a material with uniform thermal properties, a common construction method for energy-efficient structures.
-The building has a floor area of 100 square meters and an average room height of 2.5 meters, indicating it is likely a single-story or low-rise structure.

-Windows are included in the design, featuring double glazing with an air gap, enhancing thermal performance.
-The building is also oriented with a specific azimuth (180 degrees), suggesting a planned approach to sunlight exposure.
-Overall, this building appears to be designed for energy efficiency, likely aiming for good thermal insulation and performance.
+The described configuration outlines a building that features high thermal mass, likely a residential or commercial structure.
+It has walls constructed with three layers of the same material, all having a thermal conductivity of 0.035 W/m·K and a density of 2000 kg/m³, which indicates good insulation properties.
+The building includes a floor on the ground and a single window made up of a double-glazed system with an inner layer of air, further enhancing its insulation capabilities.
+The geometry presents external walls oriented south (180° azimuth), indicating potential passive solar heating benefits.
+Overall, this building emphasizes energy efficiency, thermal regulation, and comfort.

 ```yaml